Jiale-Wang-0310/Jiale-Wang-0310.github.io/_pages/about.md

 **Highlights**:
 - <p style="text-align: justify;"> Proposed a surgical robot system that can both effectively staple and remove staples from the incision based on an innovative dual-module design.</p>
 - <p style="text-align: justify;"> This is the first time to achieve robotic surgery in these tasks.</p>
-- <p style="text-align: justify;"> Proposed a novel framework using OpenCV and binocular vision-based methods to detect incisions or staples.</p>
+- <p style="text-align: justify;"> Designed a novel framework using OpenCV and binocular vision-based methods to detect incisions or staples.</p>
 - <p style="text-align: justify;"> Exceeded the performance of professional surgeons in these surgical tasks, with a 76.40% improvement in accuracy and a 59.86% enhancement in stability compared to manual operations.</p>